iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 1 reviews"/>
 </p>

+> I am deleting this app.
+I get 6 or more notifications a day when we are getting 2-4 inches of snow.
+It wakes me in the middle of the night to update when I have already recieved the same notification before.
+It's too bad, I liked getting the bitter windchill warning.
+If the weather was serious it would be fine but I don't consider 4 inches of snow a blizzard.<br> :date: __2021-02-22 00:50:48__

+> Into a busy season and it's worse (after weather alert this morning there have been at least 5 false/blank alerts).
+Even after clearing cache, rebooting phone, etc still getting multiples of same exact alerts and several alerts with little or no lead time and now (once again) many - almost 40% - warnings with no info at all or nothing updated in the alert information.
+That's probably FEMA but still seriously downgrades usefulness.
+So problematic that other weather apps are needed for safety.<br> :date: __2021-02-15 23:00:29__

 > I just installed this.
 I hope it works as it should because my phone has been modified to stop me from receiving ANY Emergency alerts.
 (I believe that's illegal.)
 I am so desperate to receive Emergency Alerts that I'm downloading an outside app for it!<br> :date: __2021-02-13 17:10:52__